Ricano/ibis/README.md

 There are 3 user roles: admin (Administrador), coordinator (Coordenador) and teacher (Formador).

-The following Use Cases diagram gives an overview on what each role is able to do in the app.
+The following Use Cases diagram gives an overview on what each role is able to do within the app. (written in portuguese)

 <p align="center"><img src="./public/images/useCases.png" width="400"></p>

-After installation, and seeding, you can login as:
+After installation and seeding you can login as:
     - an Admin
         User: admin@example.com
         Pass: 123456789